EdgeTX/edgetx.github.io/docs/bylaws.md

 ### Terms

 Positions in the PSC have a term of 1 year.
 Terms will expire at the beginning of the calendar year, although committee members should continue to serve until a replacement has been officially voted in.
-The PSC third term will expire on 31 Dec 2024.
+The PSC fourth term will expire on 31 Dec 2025.

 ### Committee Member Elections

 When a vacancy in the PSC is created, any member of the PSC may nominate someone for the PSC.
 Nominees must indicate acceptance of the nomination to be eligible for election.
 A self-nomination is treated as already being accepted by the nominee.

 Once all nominations for a PSC position have been made, a vote will be taken from the current PSC.
 The nominee with the most votes from the majority of the voting PSC members will be added to the PSC.

 ### PSC Voting Process

 For actions that require a PSC vote (ie. new PSC members, removal of members, the appointment of PSC Chair, project administrative decisions or disputed technical decisions) a vote will be called during a PSC meeting.
 Votes regarding PSC members must be announced prior to the PSC meeting so that all PCS members have the opportunity to vote during the meeting or via proxy.
 Additionally, all votes regarding PSC members must achieve a 2/3s quorum of the active PSC members to be valid.

 Once a vote has been completed, the results of the election will be posted publically on the announcements Discord channel.

 ### Stepping Down and Removal